zchee/golang-wiki/gopls.md

 * Find and run the command **LSP: Enable Language Server Globally**
 * Find the **gopls** item and select it.
 Be careful not to select the similarly named *golsp* by mistake.

 After doing the above, you might want to take a look at the LSP package's settings files for reference.
-You can view them by selecting the menu item **Preferences > Package Settings > LSP > Settings**
+You can view them by selecting the menu item **Preferences > Package Settings > LSP > Settings**.

 ---